mitchwhitehouse/sisExercise/Readme.md

 gradle jar (creates an fat jar with all dependencies in build/libs)

 Run from sis directory
-java -jar ./build/libs/sis.jar server sis.yaml
+'java -jar ./build/libs/sis.jar server sis.yaml'

+Note: The default port the jetty server starts on is 8080.
+This can be configured by changing the value in the sis.yaml file to another free port.

 Example URLS
 ------------